jypjypjypjyp/lvio_fusion/README.md

 ## Introduction

-A Self-adaptive Multi-sensor Fusion SLAM Framework Using Actor-critic Method， which focus on the complex environment of vehicles.
+A Self-adaptive Multi-sensor Fusion SLAM Framework Using Actor-critic Method, which focus on the complex environment of vehicles.

 ```
 @misc{jia2021lviofusion,